mitmproxy/mitmproxy/README.rst

     cd test/mitmproxy/addons
     pytest --cov mitmproxy.addons.anticache --cov-report term-missing --looponfail test_anticache.py

-As pytest does not check the code style, you probably want to run ``tox -e lint`` before committing your changes.
+Pytest does not check the code style, so you want to run ``tox -e lint`` again before committing.

 Please ensure that all patches are accompanied by matching changes in the test suite.
 The project tries to maintain 100% test coverage and enforces this strictly for some parts of the codebase.